Ibexian/william.kamovit.ch/README.md

 William.Kamovit.ch
 ==========
-My personal site built using Webpack 2, Jekyll, Bootstrap, the ["Clean-blog" template](https://github.com/BlackrockDigital/startbootstrap-clean-blog-jekyll), and Mapbox
+My personal site built using Webpack 2, Jekyll, Bootstrap, the ["Clean-blog" template](https://github.com/BlackrockDigital/startbootstrap-clean-blog-jekyll), ThreeJS, and Mapbox

 The build system for the site is based off of:
 - [Sweet-spot](https://github.com/hangar51/sweet-spot) - which combines Jekyll and Webpack while still working for Github Pages